DioxusLabs/docsite/docs-src/0.4/en/getting_started/desktop.md

 ### MacOS

 Currently – everything for macOS is built right in!
-However, you might run into an issue if you're using nightly Rust due to some permissions issues in our Tao dependency (which have been resolved but not published).
+However, you might run into an issue if you're using nightly Rust due to some permissions issues in our Tao dependancy (which have been resolved but not published).

 ## Creating a Project